Google Search Scraping Step-By-Step: A Code and No-Code Guide

 )

-Finally, the script writes the scraped data, stored in the details list, to a JSON file named search_results.json.
+Finally, the script writes all scraped data to a JSON file named search_results.json.

 with open('search_results.json','w',encoding='utf') as f: